 Surgical operations and procedures statistics

-Large positive rates of change reported in recent years by most EU Member States for keyhole surgery used to perform hysterectomies and repairs of inguinal hernias.
+Large positive rates of change reported in recent years by most EU Member States for keyhole surgery used to perform hysterectomies, appendectomies and repairs of inguinal hernias.

 In nearly all EU Member States, there has been a fall in recent years in the use of in-patient procedures for cataract surgery.

 This article presents an overview of European Union (EU) statistics related to surgical operations and procedures.
-It provides information for a selection of the most common surgical operations and procedures.
+It provides information for a selection of the most common surgical operations and procedures as well as those that are being performed either more or less frequently than 10 years ago.
+These operations and procedures are classified according to the International Classification of Diseases – clinical modification (ICD-9-CM).

 This article is one of a set of statistical articles concerning healthcare activities in the EU which forms part of an online publication on health statistics.